rschristopher/ischristtrue.com/src/modern-views/index.md

  and even to the
  great schism
  that preceded.
 For at least a thousand years every generation has been trying to destroy the old and usher in a revolution, a final revolution.
+A decided pivot in history.

-As the Joachamites imagined that the new age is here, starting with Francis of Assisi, the final age before the end of time.
+The Joachamites imagined that the new age is here, starting with Francis of Assisi, ushering in the new age.

+## Is it always like this?

+The short answer, no, not at all.
+In fact, this view was unheard of outside of western Europe and it's unique cultural influence.
+This was not the view eastern Europe nor of eastern Christianity.
+This was and is not the view in China.
+This was not the view in the Ottoman empire, nor of the Byzantine Empire, nor of any native American culture prior to the arrival of western Europeans.

+We can find traces of this view sprinkled throughout history, but it never materialized.
+To the degree it emerges in early Christianity it was also condemned and anathematized.
+It never actualized into a continuous (albeit parasitic) ethos until after the great schism, emerging from the scholastic movement.

+And in a perverse and deceitful twist, this modern view audaciously claims credit for every scientific breakthrough, distancing itself from its bad fruits -- the "revolution" is never the cause of the genocides, of child sacrifices, of famines -- all of which are the clear and inevitable consequences of this modern view, yet always we blame the former view, a disastrous and malevolent cycle.

 In the final analysis, we can trace the modern view all the way back